R4DDER5/CZ/project-scope.md

 #### Candidate Forms

 The ability to create, manage and assign forms.
 The creation of forms will include a version of form builder built on existing format.
 This will include the creation of form pages, sections and elements.
+This will allow drag and drop facility so that questions can be easily reordered and moved

 The forms will need to include the ability to add standard features such as conditional logic based on a form response.

 The form will need to have the ability to add special features such as Calender Verification

 There will be more feature requests so this will need the flexability to customise

 PDF Report generation of response with the flexability to incorporate client branding and design

-__SUB HEADING__
+__Some Examples__

 __SUB HEADING__